Treating Gambling Addiction

 Gambling addictions in Ireland have largely gone unnoticed by the general populous until, perhaps, the last few years where there has been a surge in popularity of online gambling - which has led to a far younger age profile of those with gambling problems.
 However, here at the Rutland Centre, we have been supporting people through gambling rehabilitation for decades.

 We have various treatments available for gambling related addictions, ranging from gambling counseling sessions to full residential care.
-With over 37 years of experience in addiction and high abstinence rates, we’re confident we can help those that need it most.
+With 40 years of experience in addiction and high abstinence rates, we’re confident we can help those that need it most.
 For more information, please see our treatment services page.

 Gambling Addiction in Ireland - The Facts